 Wagga Wagga Art Gallery is committed to presenting an integrated program of exhibitions, events and activities that expands audience engagement across diverse community sectors.
-The Gallery will maintain an exceptional standard of professionalism and expertise in the development and delivery of temporary collection and touring exhibitions that developed by the Gallery or with key partner venues or touring bodies.
+The Gallery will maintain an exceptional standard of professionalism and expertise in the development and delivery of temporary collection, commissioned and touring exhibitions that are developed by the Gallery or with key partner venues or touring bodies.
 The Gallery's exhibition schedule will focus on five areas of primary strategic focus:

-- Glass: Building on its status as home of Australia's largest collection of art glass, the Gallery will continue to curate and present exhibitions showcasing the country's most influential and innovative glass artists and promoting the unique capacities of the artform. - Print: Developing the Gallery's print collection as a key resource, the Gallery will continue to curate and present exhibitions that promote printmaking and works on paper, exploring cross-disciplinary potential and showcasing emerging and established innovators. - Regional focus: The Gallery has developed the Regional Exhibition Program, which provides opportunities for artists, curators and groups to exhibit in the Gallery via and annual call out.
-The program aims; to create awareness and appreciation of visual arts in the Riverina; assist regional artists to profile and explore new work and facilitate learning and discussion about issues relevant to the community and to display work in the city's most prominent exhibition venue. - The E3 art space provides opportunities for artists, educators, community groups curators and groups to book this multipurpose space to host a range of activities. - Wiradjuri and First Nations arts and culture: The Gallery will continue to develop its successful engagement with regional Aboriginal or Torres Strait Islander artists and audiences, through the implementation of exhibitions and community and cultural development programs, working in collaboration with regional stakeholders to support the reclamation of Wiradjuri culture and heritage in the Riverina region. - Artists and audiences with disability: The Gallery will continue to develop and implement a unique program of exhibitions and professional development programs, in collaboration with regional community groups and stakeholders, to promote accessibility and engagement with visual arts and culture for regional artists and audiences with disability.
+- Glass: Building on its status as home of Australia's largest collection of art glass, the Gallery will continue to curate and present exhibitions showcasing the country's most influential and innovative artists working with glass and promoting the unique capacities of the artform. - Print: Developing the Gallery's print collection as a key resource, the Gallery will continue to curate and present exhibitions that promote printmaking and works on paper, exploring cross-disciplinary potential and showcasing emerging and established innovators.
+The Gallery will further support the development of print media through its public programs including print residencies and workshops. - Regional focus: The Gallery has developed the Regional Artist Development Program (Exhibitions and Residencies), which provide opportunities for regional artists, curators and groups to both exhibit or be in residence in the Gallery's E3 Art Space.
+These opportunities are made available through an annual competitive call out.
+The program aims to create awareness and appreciation of visual arts in the Riverina; assist regional artists to profile and explore new work and facilitate learning and discussion about issues relevant to the community and to display work in the city's most prominent exhibition venue. - The E3 art space provides opportunities for artists, educators, community groups curators and groups to book this multipurpose space to host a range of activities, where program schedule permits.